hakanmerdan/EEESeaBoat2025/doc/brief.md

 **Date of assessment:  12 June 2025**

-Individual Reflection Form will be added to project report appendix.
+Individual Reflection Form will be added to your project report appendix.

 Marks weighting: 5%